coglinev3/ansible-development/docs/provider/libvirt.md

 # Save a single machine

-If only a single machine is to be saved, eg. el6-node1, the following commands can be executed:
+If only a single machine is to be saved, eg. el6-node1, the following command can be executed:

 ```bash
 virsh snapshot-create-as ansible-development_el6-node1 --name initial-setup